ThundeRatz/STM32RF24/README.md

 - **inc/** → Header files
 - **src/** → Source files

-At the root of the repository, in addition to the files containing the code of conduct, contribution guidelines, README and license, there is the `sources`.mk` file, which is responsible for making it possible for the library files to be found when compiling the code.
+At the root of the repository, in addition to the files containing the code of conduct, contribution guidelines, README and license, there is the `sources.mk` file, which is responsible for making it possible for the library files to be found when compiling the code.
 There is also a `Doxyfile` to generate the documentation.
 Another relevant file is `uncrustify.cfg` which is used to format the files.

 ## 📝 Documentation